appcelerator-forks/CaffeinaLab.TiVer/README.md

 # TiVER

-Simple shell script to handle different tiapp/icons of a Titanium application"
+Simple shell script to handle different tiapp/icons of a Titanium application

 ## Install